 What Hit and Run Compensation Categories Are Available for the Injured?

-Hit and run victims may pursue various forms of compensation, depending on the circumstances of their case and the available insurance coverage.
-Understanding potential damages helps victims make informed decisions about legal action.
+Hit and run victims in Florida may pursue various forms of compensation, depending on the circumstances of their case and the available insurance coverage.
+Understanding these potential damages helps victims make informed decisions about their legal options:

 • Medical expenses: Complete coverage for accident-related medical treatment, including emergency care, surgical procedures, rehabilitation, and ongoing therapy.